Jalexandrou/IAC-RISCV-CW/README.md

 ___
 ## Joint Statement

 Our team has completed the design and verification of a single-cycle RV32I processor and pipelined version.
-The pipelined version of the processor can be found in the *pipelining* branch & an incompleted version data memory cache can also be found in the *cache* branch.
+The pipelined version of the processor can be found in the *pipelining* branch & an incomplete version with data memory cache can also be found in the *cache* branch.

 The rtl folder on the **main** and **pipelining** branches contains everything required to run the reference program on each version of the cpu.
 Please edit line 17 of `DataMem.sv` to change which memory file is being loaded and the `vbuddy.cfg` may also need to be changed for your device.
 Following this just run the `pdf.sh` script.
 Expected results can be seen [here](/Personal%20Statements/JAlexandrouStatement.md/#Results)

 The `test` folder on both branches contains the version of pdf.s being used.

-To run the f1 program, please run the f1.sh script in the CPU folder on the branches **f1** and **f1pipelined**
+To run the f1 program, please run the `f1.sh` script in the `CPU` folder on the branches **f1** and **f1pipelined**

 To complete this project, each member of the team was assigned and contributed to their own areas of the development and testing process.
 This is best summarised in the table below.
+Personal Statements are in the `Personal Statements` folder.

 *Thanks to Peter Cheung & all of the GTAs & UTAs who helped to put this project together.*